Slips, Trips and Falls – Slip Resistance Explained

 A coefficient of friction is defined as being a value that shows the relationship between the force of friction between two objects and the normal reaction between the objects that are involved.
 Measuring the friction between two objects is dependant on how easily the surfaces move against each other.

-When smooth surfaces come into contact the coefficient of friction is generally lower, with poor traction – think soft socks on a freshly polished floor.
-Where two rough surfaces meet, the coefficient of friction is generally higher, with better traction – like wearing socks on a wool pile carpet.
+When smooth surfaces come into contact the coefficient of friction is generally lower with poor traction.
+Think soft socks on a freshly polished floor.
+The coefficient of friction is generally higher with better traction where two rough surfaces meet.
+Much like wearing socks on a wool pile carpet.

 Does Slip Resistance Work on all Surfaces?

 Slip-resistant shoes offer greater traction in slippery conditions, on a variety of floor surfaces.
-Where liquid such as oil has been spilt, the grip will always be better than that of shoes which don’t have an anti-slip sole, but caution must still be taken.
+Where liquid such as oil has been spilt, the grip will always be better than that of shoes which don’t have an anti-slip sole.
+However, caution must still be taken with liquid on any surface.
 Extreme conditions such as ice can still pose a risk.
-In extreme circumstances like this, additional products aimed at gripping in snow and ice can be fitted overshoes to gain traction.
+In these conditions, additional products aimed at gripping in snow and ice can be fitted over your shoes to gain traction.